 A quarterly peer-reviewed journal

 Concurrences is a print and online quarterly peer-reviewed journal dedicated to EU and national competitions laws.
-Launched in 2004 as the flagship of the Institute of Competition Law the journal provides a forum for both practitioners and academics to shape national and EU competitions policy.
+Launched in 2004 as the flagship of the Institute of Competition Law, the Review provides a forum for both practitioners and academics to shape national and EU competition policies.
 In a few years, its articles and research programs have influenced legal theory and practice, occasionally effecting change in public policy or specific cases.

-Its influence and expertise has garnered exclusive interviews with figures such as Christine Lagarde, Mario Monti and Nicolas Sarkozy.
+Its influence and expertise has garnered exclusive interviews with figures such as Emmanuel Macron, François Hollande, Christine Lagarde, Mario Monti and Nicolas Sarkozy.
 The International Committee actively promotes Concurrences outside Europe by seeking non-European authors and organizing conferences, workshops and in-house seminars abroad.
-Each year, the Concurrences Award honors outstanding academic achievement.
+Each year, the Concurrences PhD Award honors outstanding academic achievement.

 In order to balance academic contributions with opinions or legal practice notes, Concurrences provides its insight and analysis in a number of formats:

-Case Summaries: Commentary on important EU and French case law
+– Case Summaries: Summaries of recent EU and French cases

-Since 2004, Concurrences has published 15000 articles, print and/or online.
-Approximately 25% of these articles have been released online only for lack of space in print volumes in Concurrences+.
-This electronic supplement concerns all conference papers and various articles from the journal’s sections: Forewords, Interviews, Law & Economics, Doctrines, Legal Practice, International...
-Quarterly issues provide current coverage, with contributions from the EU or other countries thanks to more than 800 authors in Europe and abroad.
-Approximately 25% of the contributions are published in English and 75% in French, as the language of the EU Court of justice; all contributions have English abstracts.
-About 95% of the articles published are proprietary contributions; the remaining contributions from Prof. Wouter Wils concern EU procedural issues (English only), Prof. Laurence Idot (English and French ), Prof. Didider Ferrier and his team on French distribution and restrictive practices issues (French only), and, Alain Ronzano (over 3000 case summaries on EU and French competition laws).
+Since 2004, Concurrences has published over 10500 articles, print and/or online.
+Approximately 25 to 30% of these articles have been released online only for lack of space in print issues.
+This electronic supplement concerns various articles from the Review’s sections: Forewords, Interviews, Law & Economics, Articles, On-Topic, Legal Practice, International...
+This concerns, inter alia, contributions from Prof. Wouter Wils on EU procedural issues (English), Prof. Laurence Idot (English and French), Prof. Didier Ferrier and his team on French distribution and restrictive practices issues (French only), and, Alain Ronzano (over 3000 case summaries on EU and French competition laws, French).

 More on Concurrences